smsharp/Responsive-Portfolio/README.md

 ### How to Run Basic-Portfolio

-Download the zip file from the repository, unzip and open the html document in your browser.
+Download the zip file from the repository, unzip and open the index.html document in your browser.
 Peruse and enjoy!